 Blog Post Ranking

-Top 14 posts that have most activities with views, comments, and wows are displayed.
-(One post per user)
+The top 14 posts that have the most activity based on views, comments, and post engagement are displayed.

 Users who are inactive for a year will receive a notification email.
 Following this notification, the user must make a blog post within a week in order to keep their blog account.
 Users who do not make a blog post within the week will permanently lose access to their blog.
 This is done in order to ensure that Bloguru will have plenty of space for new users, and remain an active community.